ml-cvd-prediction/ml-cvd-prediction.github.io/final_report.md

 - **Decision Boundary (LDA Features)**:
   ![SVM Decision Boundary (LDA Features)](./public/decisionboundary.png)

+The results from the SVM model demonstrate strong performance on both the original and LDA-reduced feature sets, with the LDA-reduced features slightly outperforming the original in terms of accuracy (91.19% vs. 90.80%), F1-score, precision, and recall.
+The best parameters for the original features used a linear kernel (`C: 0.1, kernel: linear`), indicating that the data was largely linearly separable.
+In contrast, the LDA-reduced features performed best with an RBF kernel (`C: 100, kernel: rbf, gamma: 0.1`), suggesting that the dimensionality reduction via LDA introduced non-linear patterns that the RBF kernel captured effectively.
+The improvement with LDA features highlights the effectiveness of feature reduction in enhancing model performance by simplifying the data while retaining its essential structure.
+Overall, the SVM's ability to adapt to both linear and non-linear relationships made it highly effective across both feature sets.

 ### KMeans

 We first trained KMeans through all features and tested with the amount of cluster k.
 We were able to see that with k=2 clusters, the model performed the best.